a2k11/old_blog/_posts/2014-10-21-the-power-of-vim.md

 </code></pre>

-Over time I hope to add to this ever growing knowledge of commands.
+I hope to add to this ever growing knowledge of commands.
 It is easier to learn by practicing editing files without ever touching your mouse.
 I like to think of it as a style of the experts which is my goal to become.